-Chemotherapy with autologous hematopoietic stem cell transplantation (AHSCT) is occasionally being used to treat aggressive forms of multiple sclerosis (MS).
-The chemotherapy kills the immune cells that attack the brain and spinal cord in MS. The stem cells are then transplanted to regrow a new immune system that is more tolerant.
+Chemotherapy with autologous haematopoietic stem cell transplantation (AHSCT) is occasionally being used to treat aggressive forms of multiple sclerosis (MS).
+The chemotherapy kills the immune cells that attack the brain and spinal cord in MS. Blood stem cells are then transplanted back to regrow a new immune system that is more tolerant.

 However, it is unclear how effective AHSCT is compared to standard MS therapies.

-In this project, Professor Tomas Kalincik will use one of the largest international datasets to compare the effectiveness of stem cell transplantation with the most effective MS therapies.
+In this project, Professor Tomas Kalincik used one of the largest international datasets to compare the effectiveness of stem cell transplantation with the most effective MS therapies.

-The project will compare treatment outcomes in AHSCT versus B-cell depleting therapies (ocrelizumab, rituximab) and treatments that can ‘reset’ the immune system (immune reconstitution therapies) such ascladribine and alemtuzumab.
+The project compared treatment outcomes between AHSCT and B-cell depleting therapies (ocrelizumab, rituximab) as well as treatments that can ‘reset’ the immune system (immune reconstitution therapies) such as cladribine and alemtuzumab.

-The team will also explore individual factors that determine the response to AHSCT.
+The team also explored individual factors that determine the response to AHSCT.

-Finally, they will compare outcomes of different AHSCT “conditioning regimens” (chemotherapy mixes).
+Finally, they compared outcomes of different AHSCT “conditioning regimens” (chemotherapy mixes).

 This knowledge will allow for informed use of stem cell transplantation in the treatment of MS.

-Compared to immune reconstitution therapies, AHSCT was considerably more effective than cladribine and slightly more effective than alemtuzumab at suppressing MS relapses and helping recovery from disability in relapsing MS.
+Compared to other immune reconstitution therapies, AHSCT was considerably more effective than cladribine and slightly more effective than alemtuzumab in reducing relapses and supporting recovery from disability in relapsing MS.

-With AHSCT now supported by stronger evidence, Professor Kalincik has been awarded an NHMRC Investigator Grant to expand his research.
-He and the RESCUE-MS group will continue the research on how best to use AHSCT in the treatment of MS.
+Professor Kalincik has been awarded an NHMRC Investigator Grant to expand this work.
+He and the RESCUE-MS group will continue to investigate how AHSCT can be used most effectively in the treatment of MS.

 $250,000